-You can still make a PPI claim under a 'Plevin' legal ruling If HFC Bank charged unfair commission on your PPI policy, incorrectly rejected your PPI claim, or miscalculated your redress payment, you may be due compensation.
+You can still make a PPI claim under the 'Plevin' legal ruling if HFC Bank charged unfair commission on your PPI policy, incorrectly rejected your PPI claim, or miscalculated your redress payment, you may be due compensation.

 Recover undisclosed PPI commission from HFC Bank